domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 View has a reference to model and controller.
 The controller owns the model, but the view has a reference.
-It displays all information to the user and
+It displays all information to the user

 Controller has a reference to model.
 The model object is contained in the controller